masoudahangCSUS/Callejo-Inc-Childcare-Website/README.md

 7. Open the NuGet Package Manager Console <br>
    (Tools --> NuGet Package Manager --> Package Manager Console)
 8. Run the following command in the Console to sync the Database and API:

 ```
 Scaffold-DbContext "Server=.;Database=Callejo_System_DB;Trusted_Connection=True;TrustServerCertificate=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir "Models/Data" -Project "Common" -f
 ```

-9. Run the project via one of two methods: <br>
+9. Run the project via one of two methods:
    a.
 Executing the API at the top and then right-clicking the BlazorApp project on the Solution Explorer and starting a new instance of the project <br>
       (BlazorApp --> Debug --> Start New Instance) <br>
    b.
 Creating a new startup item by right-clicking the BlazorApp solution and then setting up multiple startup projects in properties <br>